Zenati languages

 The Zenati languages are a branch of the Northern Berber language family of North Africa.
 They were named after the medieval Zenata Berber tribal confederation.
 They were first proposed in the works of French linguist Edmond Destaing (1915) (1920–23).
-Zenata dialects are distributed across the central Berber world (Maghreb), from northeastern Morocco to just west of Algiers, and the northern Sahara, from southwestern Algeria around Bechar to Zuwara in Libya.
+Zenata dialects are distributed across the central Berber world (Maghreb), from northeastern Morocco to just west of Algiers, and the northern Sahara, from southwestern Algeria around Béchar to Zuwara in Libya.
 The most widely spoken Zenati languages are Tmazight of the Rif in northern Morocco and Tashawit Berber in northeastern Algeria, each of which have over 3 million speakers.

 Languages

 Kossmann (2013)

 According to Kossmann (2013: 21–24), Zenati is a rather arbitrary grouping, in which he includes the following varieties: